 If you’ve regained a few pounds in your weight loss journey, don’t be too hard on yourself.
 Weight regain happens and it’s quite common.
 You can and you will reach those goals!
 Take a deep breath, reassess where you are and where you want to be, and then get back on track.
 And remember: Progress is what’s important, not perfection!

 Do you need help crafting a simple, effective and delicious weight loss plan?
-Jenny Craig can help.
-Contact us for a free appointment and meet with a weight loss consultant today.
+Jenny can help!
+Learn more about our newest and most effective plan ever, Rapid Results Max!

 Carole is an award-winning journalist based in Southern California who specializes in health and wellness topics.
 Her work has appeared in Parents, Fit Pregnancy, Mom & Baby, Yahoo News, Viv magazine and Lifescript.
 She's won several national awards for her work including a National Science Award and two National Health Information awards.
 A frequent contributor to Jenny Craig’s Blog, Healthy Habits, she enjoys gardening, spending time at the beach and adopting far too many rescue animals in her spare time.